EVSSAR Research Grants

 How to apply:

-EVSSAR grants are open to all EVSSAR members (except board members and their affiliates or members granted in 2020).
+EVSSAR grants are open to all EVSSAR members (except board members and their affiliates or members granted in 2022).
 Please send your application form to: chiara.milani@unipd.it

 Assessment procedure:

 Applications will be kept strictly confidential.
-Names and affiliations will be blinded and the proposals will be submitted to the board grant committee.
+Names and affiliations will be blinded and the proposals will be submitted to the board grants committee.
 The blinded proposals will then be reviewed and ranked according to their scientific and clinical relevance and also according to their scientific validity.

 What else?